ska-sa/spead2/doc/tut-6-send-pktsize.rst

 usual can be found in :file:`examples/tut_6_send_pktsize.py` and :file:`examples/tut_6_send_pktsize.cpp` in the spead2 repository.

-In :doc:`tut-spead-intro` we described heaps as the "messages" of SPEAD, but we didn't dig much deeper into how these messages are transmitted on the wire.
+In :doc:`tut-1-spead-intro` we described heaps as the "messages" of SPEAD, but we didn't dig much deeper into how these messages are transmitted on the wire.
 Heaps can be extremely large, but lower-level protocols in the stack (particularly Ethernet) place limits on how big frames or packets can be.